Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 There is a chain of three WS2812 on display PCB and you can use it for your needs like printer status signalization.
 You can check leds.cfg as example.
 Printer changes it's color during homing/printing/heating etc.

-### Final

-Recalibrate mesh and that is all.
-Now you can uninstall linux-headers to free some space.
-But it is good to have this package at hand in the target system.
-Before you turn the bottom cover back recommend you to make a backup image of your system as described in the beginning.
-Thanks for reading.

 ### Additional information